 Topics and scope

-The CMA preserves and documents the history of the consumer movement in the United States.
-It provides a repository for the papers and records of consumer leaders, activists and organizations, and it promotes scholarly use of the material.
+The CMA preserves and documents the history of the consumer movement in the U.S. It provides a repository for the papers and records of consumer leaders, activists and organizations, and it promotes scholarly use of the material.

 The CMA holdings include collections from individuals who worked to protect the rights and safety of consumers.
-State and national consumer organization records from groups like the Arizona Consumers Council, National Consumer Law Center, the American Council on Consumer Interest and the Consumer Federation of America are also preserved.
-In addition, several collections document consumer activities at the international level.
+Also preserved are state and national consumer organization records from groups like the Arizona Consumers Council, the National Consumer Law Center, the American Council on Consumer Interest and the Consumer Federation of America.
+Several collections document consumer activities at the international level.